Citi has a number of changes to their rewards cards in the Citi Rewards program coming into effect from 15 June 2017.

 In summary, how much this impacts you will depend on how much you spend in (or out) of the bonus categories.

-Personally, I use the Citi Prestige Visa fairly extensively for spend everywhere at merchants that doesn’t take American Express, and few of those transactions make it into those bonus categories – most will have points earn rates cut.
+Personally, I use the Citi Prestige Mastercard fairly extensively for spend everywhere at merchants that doesn’t take American Express, and few of those transactions make it into those bonus categories – most will have points earn rates cut.

 My gut feel is that all but the biggest spenders in those categories would be worse off overall.
 However, if you think these changes work better for you, we’d love to hear so in the comments.